Surgical Procedures: Glossectomy

 You may need a family member or friend to help you with your daily tasks until you are feeling better.
 It may take some time before your team tells you that it is ok to go back to your normal activity.

-Be sure to take your prescribed medications as directed to prevent pain, infection, and/or constipation.
+Be sure to take your prescribed medications as you are told to prevent pain, infection, and/or constipation.
 Call your team with any new or worsening symptoms.

 There are ways to manage constipation after your surgery.
 You can change your diet, drink more fluids, and take over-the-counter medications.
 Talk with your care team before taking any medications for constipation.